doomvox/raku-study/README.md

 *  Sunday December 7, 2025

-(Sorry about the scheduling confusion lately: I'm traveling and my personal circumstances aren't co-operating with my plans: November 16th for sure.)

 We start at 1 pm Pacific time, and typically finish by 5pm.
 And the super secret code you need is "4RakuRoll".